 "And you He made alive, who were dead in trespasses and sins."
 Now, we must ask ourselves, what is this death that is being talked about here?
 It is the particular death that exists in every man and woman who is born into the world, but some are saved from it by being given New Life from God.
 The answer is, that the death that is being spoken about here is a spiritual death in trespasses and sins.
 How is it, then, that all men and women are born into the world, dead in their trespasses and sins?
-People have the physical life of the body, and they have a real life related to their spirit and soul which is with them from the moment that they are born until the moment that they die physically.
-And this life continues on into eternity because men and women were created in the image and likeness of God.
+People have the physical life of the body, and they have an eternal spirit joined together with their body.

+This life of their having a spirit is with them from the moment that they are born until the moment that they die physically.
+And then this life continues on for all eternity, because men and women were created in the image and likeness of God.
 So in what sense is Paul speaking, here, when he says that all mankind is dead in trespasses and sins?

-Well, we must understand that it is this particular death that Paul is speaking of, is what the first man Adam brought into the world by his sinning in eating of the fruit of the tree of the knowledge of good and evil.
+Well, we must understand, that it is a particular kind of death which Paul is speaking of.
+It is what the first man Adam brought into the world by his sinning in eating of the fruit of the tree of the knowledge of good and evil.

 Turn with me over to Genesis chapter 2, verses 15-17.
 It says here - "Then the Lord God took the man and put him in the garden of Eden to tend and keep it."
 "And the Lord God commanded the man, saying, 'Of every tree of the garden you may freely eat; but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die."
 In the original Hebrew it says - "Dying you shall die".
-In other words, Adam when he ate of the fruit would not die physically right away; although that would eventually happen after 900 plus years.
+In other words, Adam when he ate of the fruit would not die physically right away; although eventually that would happen after 900 plus years.
 But he would die spiritually in some sense, immediately.